gianniprocida/api-orchestrator-simple/README.md

 ## Deployments:

--) api-region: Manages the deployment of api-region (a Flask-based app handling specific functionalities) -) api-genre: Manages the deployment of api-genre (a Flask-based app handling specific functionalities) -) game-store-db: Manages the deployment of the game-store-db database.
+-) api-region: Manages the deployment of api-region (a Flask-based app handling specific functionalities);

+-) api-genre: Manages the deployment of api-genre (a Flask-based app handling specific functionalities);

+-) game-store-db: Manages the deployment of the game-store-db database.

-Services:
+## Services:
--) api-genre (Exposed externally through an Ingress controller).
+-) api-genre (Exposed externally through an Ingress controller);
--) api-region (Exposed externally through an Ingress controller).
+-) api-region (Exposed externally through an Ingress controller); -) game-store-db;
--) game-store-db.

 Additional Components:
 Secret for Database Initialization: